czernous/persian-hugo/exampleSite/content/post/15-principles-to-writing-good-headlines.md

 Writing headlines online and for blogs differ from writing for print.
 Headlines in this case need to contain keywords that your readers are searching for.

-So that it comes up in Google.
 You can find keywords using SEMrush or Ahfrefs.
 Enter your topic into a keyword search bar and look for keywords that have high search traffic and low difficulty.

-Low difficulty meaning that a load of other people aren’t searching for the same keywords.
+Low difficulty is when fewer people are searching for the same keywords.
 This gives you more chance to rank for those keywords.
 Keywords with 3 or more words are generally easier to rank for.

 ## **Short is key**